-There’s a reason I’m making this gravy ahead of time and freezing it and it’s called survival.
-And to heck with the wonderful smells of roasting turkey welcoming family when they arrive.
-I would make the turkey ahead of time and freeze it too if I knew it wouldn’t be nasty.
-There are just too many last minute details prior to getting Thanksgiving on the table and I’m delighted to be able to cross gravy off the list.
+There’s a reason I’m making this gravy ahead of time and it’s called survival.
+There are too many last minute details prior to getting Thanksgiving on the table and I’m delighted to be able to cross gravy off the list.

 I plan to stir the turkey drippings into the gravy at the last minute.
 If you’ve got a tablespoon or more of bacon drippings at the ready, by all means, add them to the gravy too.
 (Unlike my husband, on Thanksgiving I could care less about caloric intake. ) I’ve another 3-day in advance gravy, which includes mushrooms, if you’re so inclined.